-The tasks and organisation of the Dansih Home Guard are described in the Home Guard Act (no. 198 of 9th 2007, as latest amended by Act no. 1552 of 13th December 2016).
-According to the Act, the tasks of Danish Home Guard are as a voluntary military organistion to participate as part of the military defence in the solution of tasks for which the army, the air force and the navy are responsible.
+The tasks and organisation of the Danish Home Guard are described in the Home Guard Act (no. 198 of 9th February 2007, as latest amended by Act no. 1552 of 13th December 2016).
+According to the Act, the tasks of Danish Home Guard are as a voluntary military organisation to participate as part of the military defence in the solution of tasks for which the army, the air force and the navy are responsible.
 The home guard also plays an active and important part in the combined preparedness of society (total defence).

 Whenever Danish military forces are requested by the UN, NATO or the OSCE to participate in peacekeeping, humanitarian and other operations, the government undertakes a thorough and careful analysis of the specific situation prior to any decision about Danish contributions.
-Pursuant to section

-19(2) of the constitution, the consent of Parliament will be obtained prior to any participation in missions, where the use of military force against a foreign state in excess of self-defence has been authorized.
+Pursuant to section 19 (2) of the Constitutional Act of Denmark, , as described above, the consent of Parliament will be obtained prior to any participation in missions, where the use of military force might be necessary.